Delors/LectureDoc2/renaissance/folien.en.rst

     .. card::

-        Where each card replaces the previous cards belonging to the same deck.
+        Where each card "replaces" the previous cards during the presentation belonging to the same deck.

     .. card::